Is there any way to get my server’s load and memory usage history from commandline?

 >> sar -q

-It simply list current day’s load averages starting from 12:00:00, with 10 minute interval.
+It simply lists current day’s load averages starting from 12:00:00, with 10 minute interval and this is the commonly using switch because we mostly check Load history.

 >> sar -q 1 5

-It list load averages 5 times from when we enter this with an interval of 1 sec.
+It lists load averages 5 times from when we enter this with an interval of 1 sec.

 >> sar -q -f /var/log/sa/sa23

 Previous dates details are stored in the directory “/var/log/sa/”.
-The switch “f” along with the command SAR can fetch previous days details.
+The switch “f” along with the command SAR can fetch previous days details, so you can check previous dates details from this saved file.

 SAR for memory monitoring purpose